Northwest Horticultural Council

 No distinction is made between organic and non-organic foods with regard to import requirements.
 All Canadian packaging and labeling, grade and inspection regulations apply equally to organic and conventionally produced foods.

-Under a determination of equivalence between the U.S. and Canada, producers and processors that are certified to the National Organic Program (NOP) standards by a U.S. Department of Agriculture accredited certifying agent do not have to become certified to the Canada Organic Product Regulation standards in order for their products to be represented as organic in Canada.
+Under an equivalence arrangement between the U.S. and Canada, producers and processors that are certified to the National Organic Program (NOP) standards by a U.S. Department of Agriculture accredited certifying body or agent do not have to become certified to the Canada Organic Product Regulation standards in order for their products to be represented as organic in Canada.
 Both the USDA Organic seal and the Canada Organic Biologique logo may be used on certified products from both countries.
-There is an important exception that may affect some producers of tree fruit: products produced with the use of sodium nitrate shall not be sold or marketed as organic in Canada.

 IV.
 TARIFFS

-Apples, pears, stone fruits and sweet cherries are allowed into Canada duty-free.
+Apples, pears, stone fruits, and sweet cherries are allowed into Canada duty-free.

 V. NON-TARIFF BARRIERS